Bursitis subtrochanterica

 • Exercises to improve muscle balance and stability of the hip and legs

-• Collaboration with physical therapists or physicians for an integrated approach
+• Collaboration with physiotherapists or doctors for an integrated approach

 Recovery

-Rehabilitation focuses on reducing pain and preventing recurrent strain.
-With proper support, movement modifications and targeted exercises, pressure on the hip can be reduced, allowing the inflammation to heal better and making movement more comfortable again.
+Recovery focuses on reducing pain and preventing recurrent overuse.
+With proper support, movement adjustments and targeted exercises, pressure on the hip can be reduced, allowing the inflammation to heal better and making movement more comfortable again.